dbt-labs/docs.getdbt.com/website/blog/2022-11-22-move-spreadsheets-to-your-dwh.md

 ### Fivetran Google Sheets connector

-The main benefit of connecting to Google Sheets instead of a static spreadsheet should be obvious—teammates all over the world can change the sheet and new records will be loaded into your warehouse automatically.
-[Fivetran’s Google Sheets connector](https://fivetran.com/docs/files/google-sheets) requires some additional implementation details, but collaborative editing can make the additional configuration effort worthwhile.
+The main benefit of connecting to Google Sheets instead of a static spreadsheet should be obvious—teammates can change the sheet from anywhere and new records will be loaded into your warehouse automatically.
+[Fivetran’s Google Sheets connector](https://fivetran.com/docs/files/google-sheets) requires some additional initial configuration, but collaborative editing can make the effort worthwhile.

 Instead of syncing all cells in a sheet, you create a [named range](https://fivetran.com/docs/files/google-sheets/google-sheets-setup-guide) and connect Fivetran to that range.
 Each Fivetran connector can only read a single range—if you have multiple tabs then you’ll need to create multiple connectors, each with its own schema and table in the target warehouse.
 When a sync takes place, it will [truncate](https://docs.getdbt.com/terms/ddl#truncate) and reload the table from scratch as there is no primary key to use for matching.